michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

     - Optimally, I would test ride ratings and app ratings, but if I had to choose one option to keep the metric list short, I would choose app ratings to include users that are turned away by excessive wait times and never get a change to rate a ride after being given a treatment.
     - This would be a categorical variable tracking the rating from 1 to 5 stars, for each rating a user submits.
 2. Driver App Ratings:
     - Lyft operates in a two-way market.
 Without satisfied drivers, there is no Lyft service.
-Its possible that changing max wait time changes how some drivers experience the rider assignment algorithm.
+It's possible that changing max wait time changes how some drivers experience the rider assignment algorithm.
 Thus, I would also catch any unforeseen problems for drivers with this feature.
     - This would be a categorical variable tracking the rating from 1 to 5 stars, for each rating a driver submits.
 3. Cancellations on Finding-Driver Screen:
     - As well as user behavior, we should consider algorithm behavior.
 Decreasing the max wait time means the matching algorithm will wait to give users a ride until a driver and shared ride user are close enough, potentially leading to the same wait times, just on a different waiting screen.
 Thus, we should also measure cancellation rate and average wait time for the period between selecting shared rides and receiving a driver and wait time.
-    - This would be a binary variable tracking, for each instance that a ride is requested, whether the user cancels the ride before an a wait time is given.
+    - This would be a binary variable tracking, for each instance that a ride is requested, whether the user cancels the ride before a wait time is given.

 Invariant metrics:
 1. Hour and Day: